nickabs/transmission/README.md

 ![v1 11 page](https://github.com/nickabs/transmission/assets/4947488/ac2b58a8-5da7-4646-b93d-88670597061b)

 # Features
+This theme is optimised for traditional blog sites, particularly sites with lots of content and long articles.
+Features include:

 - dark mode toggle (dark mode will default to the operating system setting, but can be overridden by the user)
 - dropdown tags menu: expanded or minimised (hamburger) options